pandastrail/gio-data-pro/docs/projects/mapaqua.md

 > sometimes, it’s just a drop of code making life easier for someone on a hot day.

 ---
+**Giovanni López, HochSommer 2025, Written to document the "Hold my Beer" moment of the year**

+---
 Navigation on the left sidebar, or back to [Projects Overview](../projects/index.md)